foundersandcoders/form-validation-challenge/README.md

 ## Challenge 4: Prevent uppercase

 Users keep shouting at us, and it makes us feel bad.
 Without adding any JS make sure the `subject` input can only contain lowercase letters, numbers, and spaces.

+## Challenge 5: Validity state for assistive tech

+The validity of each field is not consistently exposed to assistive technologies like screen readers.
+Write some JS in `challenge/index.js` that uses the `aria-invalid` attribuet to help:

+1. Mark all fields as valid at first
+1. When a field fails validation mark it as invalid
+1. When a field is edited mark it valid again